“As Christians, we must root out fear, and commit to … practices that help us to ground our actions … in love.” — former Moderator Jordan Cantwell

 2020 Prayer Cycle

 2020 marks the midway point of the UN Decade.
-As people of faith, we know that prayer has the power to transform and amplify or actions.
 We invite people to pray throughout 2020 for the human rights and fundamental freedoms of people of African descent.
-A daily schedule of suggested intercessions will be released throughout 2020 in four parts; these resources be made available under Downloads, below throughout the year.
+Explore the resources under Downloads, below.

 Follow the United Church on Facebook and Twitter to virtually participate in our Prayer Cycle.
 Consider amplifying these prayers or sharing your own on social media (use the hashtags #AfricanDescent, #UCCan, #UCC).

 Challenging White Privilege

 The United Church of Canada’s White Privilege Working Group is part of the church’s movement to becoming an intercultural church, the Truth and Reconciliation Calls to Action, and our commitment to reconciliation with Indigenous peoples.
 Alongside the church’s commitment to anti-racism and to challenging anti-Black racism, identifying, understanding, and dismantling White privilege has been prioritized by the church.

 Many resources are available for worship, study, and reflection.
 A small sampling is available below and under Downloads.

 Communities of faith may wish to plan a time of worship and prayer related to anti-racism.
 It may be helpful to view the online worship service United against Racism, which was hosted by the Black Clergy Network of the United Church on June 14, 2020 (video embedded above).

 Other resources for reflecting on anti-racism in worship include

 - International Day for the Elimination of Racial Discrimination (March 21)